-- 2.1 The second level should be a verbal and written notification to the employee listing the infraction(s) and stating that further action will be forthcoming if corrective measures are not taken. - 2.2 Written notification should include a jointly, employee/management developed Performance Improvement Plan to address inappropriate conduct. - 3.1 The third level would be a verbal and written notification of an unpaid disciplinary suspension. - 3.2 The written notification should state how long, what for, and the possible repercussions if the situation is not corrected. - 4.1 The fourth level is a verbal and written notification informing the employee that he/she has been discharged. - 4.2 The written notification should clearly indicate that the employee has been discharged from their employment, on what date, and for what reason(s).
+- 1: The first level should be a verbal warning given by the employee's immediate supervisor and/or Department head.
+This official verbal warning should be given in a private setting with another management person as a witness.
+The warning should be confirmed in writing and recorded as a Note to File with a copy to the employee. - 2: The second level should be a verbal and written notification to the employee listing the infraction(s) and stating that further action will be forthcoming if corrective measures are not taken.
+Written notification should include a jointly, employee/management developed Performance Improvement Plan to address inappropriate conduct. - 3: The third level would be a verbal and written notification of an unpaid disciplinary suspension stating how long, what for, and the possible repercussions if the situation is not corrected.

-GENERAL
+4: The fourth level is a verbal and written notification informing the employee that he/she has been discharged, on what date, and giving the reason(s).

-- 5.1 Discipline is cumulative and will not be assigned in silos. - 5.2 There are circumstances where major misconduct has occurred such that discipline above a verbal warning up to and including discharge may be initiated. - 5.3 There are situations in which a level of discipline will be repeated. - 5.4 The Human Resources Partner is available to assist the Manager or supervisor by drafting appropriate responses to the employee based on the decision related to the appropriate level of discipline and will assist the Manager or supervisor in delivering the discipline to the employee if warranted. - 5.5 Records must be kept of all disciplinary actions in case of further proceedings. - 5.6 Copies of disciplinary action must be placed in the Human Resources file.
+Discipline is cumulative and will not be assigned in silos.
+There are circumstances where major misconduct has occurred such that discipline above a verbal warning up to and including discharge may be initiated.
+Further there are situations in which a level of discipline will be repeated.

+The Human Resources Partner is available to assist the Manager or supervisor by drafting appropriate responses to the employee based on the decision related to the appropriate level of discipline and will assist the Manager or supervisor in delivering the discipline to the employee if warranted.
-DEPARTMENT: SUBJECT: HUMAN RESOURCES DISCIPLINARY PROCEDURES

-- 5.7 If the employee being disciplined is a union employee, then a copy of disciplinary documents will be forwarded to the Union and the Union representative must be available for all meetings where discipline is to be distributed. - 5.8 The employee may waive union representation solely at their discretion. - 5.9 In any matter where discharge is being considered for employees below the level of Director, approval of the Commissioner of Legal and Administrative Services and the City Manager is required prior to implementation. - 5.10 In any matter where discharge is being considered for Directors and employees above the level of Director, approval of Council is required prior to implementation.
+Records must be kept of all disciplinary actions in case of further proceedings.
+Copies of disciplinary action must be placed in the Human Resources file.
+If the employee being disciplined is a union employee, then a copy of disciplinary documents will be forwarded to the Union and the Union representative must be available for all meetings where discipline is to be distributed.
+The employee may waive union representation solely at their discretion.

+In any matter where discharge is being considered for employees below the level of Director, approval of the Commissioner of Legal and Administrative Services and the City Manager is required prior to implementation.

+In any matter where discharge is being considered for Directors and employees above the level of Director, approval of Council is required prior to implementation.

+SECTION: LEGAL AND ADMINISTRATIVE SERVICES

+POLICY NO:

+DEPARTMENT:

+HUMAN RESOURCES

+SUBJECT:

-EMPLOYEE RECOGNITION POLICY
+EMPLOYEE RECOGNITION